rethinkdb/rethinkdb-rs/4-rethinkdb-in-practice/examples/node-todo/index.md

 This example is built with Express 4.0 and will not work with previous version of Express.

+Express will be started by default on the port `3000`.
+The Node server will try to connect to RethinkDB on `localhost:28015`.
+You can change these parameters in `config.js`.

 # Code and comments

 The server has two functions:

-- serve static files (HTML, CSS, JavaScript files).
+- Serve static files (HTML, CSS, JavaScript files)
-- provide a REST API to save/edit/delete todos.
+- Provide a REST API to retrieve/save/update/delete todos

+## Import modules

-We first have to import some modules `express`, `rethinkdb` and `body-parser`.
+We first have to import some modules &mdash; `express`, `rethinkdb` and `body-parser`.
 The `body-parser` module will be used to parse the parameters of a HTTP request.

 We also import the file `config.js` that contains some parameters for RethinkDB and Express.